cair/convolutional-tsetlin-machine-tutorial/README.md

 ##### Type Ib Feedback

 <p>
 In accordance with the flow of the example, let us consider Type Ib feedback first.
 We further consider what happens when the underrepresented sub-pattern appears.
-The three positive clauses that capture the overrepresented sub-pattern then all outputs 0.
+The three positive clauses that capture the overrepresented sub-pattern then all output 0.
 Here is one of them:
 </p>

 <p align="center">